ootjersb/pislave/README.md

 Upload to Raspberry Pi and compile with the instructions given in the source file itself.
 Easiest way to upload is just to clone this repository into the pi home directory.

+#Configuration
+At the moment all of the settings and options are hardcoded.
+Most difficult configuration is probably bound to the model of the HeatPump itself.
+The parsing of the datalog message is model specific
 # Run
 Common operations works by launching first pislave and then pimaster2